Hernia Surgery at West Midlands Hospital

 A hernia is a protrusion of contents of a cavity through a weakness in its walls.
 Most hernias occur in the abdomen.
 The site of hernia usually indicates its type.
 Below is a description of common abdominal hernias and the treatment options for our patients.

-Inguinal Hernias appear as a lump in the groin and they can cause pain although some are painless.
-Even the smallest ones that fail to be spotted may cause pain. (eg in sportsmen) but as they get bigger pain and discomfort is a usual feature
+Inguinal Hernias appear as a lump in the groin and they can cause pain.
+Even though some are painless they can eventually lead to complications.
+The smallest ones that fail to be spotted may cause pain. (eg in sportsmen) but as they get bigger pain and discomfort is a usual feature

-The feared complication is strangulation whenpart of the bowel gets its blood supply cut off and this then becomes a real surgical emergency.
-You may lose a part of the bowel and if untreated and it can be fatal (although this rarely occurs)
+Most doctors would advise to have the Inguinal Hernias treated surgically because they can lead to troublesome complications.
+The feared complication is strangulation when part of the bowel gets its blood supply cut off and this then becomes a real surgical emergency.
+You may lose a part of the bowel and if untreated and it can be fatal.

 Treatment is usually surgical but nonsurgical treatment is appropriate for people who may wish to avoid surgery due to ill health or as a temporary measure on a trial basis.
-This usually consists of wearing a hernia belt during the daytime.
+This usually consists of wearing a hernia belt during wakeful hours of the day.